Robust Control Lyapunov-Value Functions for Nonlinear Disturbed Systems: ROBUST CONTROL LYAPUNOV-VALUE FUNCTIONS

-The cost at a state captures the maximum exponentially amplified distance between the trajectory starting from this state and the zero-level set of $\ell(x)$ (positive outside and negative inside.)
-The optimal control tries to minimize this cost and seeks to drive the system towards the origin.
-In contrast, the disturbance tries to maximize the cost and push the system away from the origin.
+The cost at a state captures the maximum exponentially amplified distance between the trajectory (starting from this state) and the zero-level set of $\loss(\state)$.
+The optimal control tries to minimize this cost and seeks to drive the system towards the POI.
+In contrast, the disturbance tries to maximize the cost and push the system away from the POI.

-\begin{proposition} The TV-R-CLVF is bounded and Lipschitz in $\state$ for any compact set $\mathcal C$.\begin{proof}Since the solution exists and the loss function is chosen to be vector norms, within any finite time horizon $[\tinit, \thor]$, the cost function $J(\tinit,\state,\csig,\dsig)$ is bounded, and this holds for all control and disturbance signals.
-Therefore the TV-R-CLVF is also bounded.

-For the local Lipschitz property, we start by proving the cost function is locally Lipschitz continuous in $x$.
-Because of the continuous dependence on the initial condition, $\forall x,y \in \mathcal C$, there exists a constant $c>0$ such that